-10 Soil Erosion and Slippage (a) The contractor must ensure that appropriate erosion control measures such as silt fences are installed. (b) Proper site drainage must be implemented, including drainage at the tops of slopes, around slopes, and beneath roadways. (c) Any drain clogged by construction material or sediment must be unclogged as soon as possible to prevent overflow and flooding. (d) The use of retaining structures and planting with deep rooted grasses to retain soil during and after works must be considered. (e) The use of bio-engineering methods must be considered as a measure to reduce erosion and land slippage. (f) Keep angle of slopes within limits of soil type. (g) Balance cut and fill to limit steepness of slopes. (h) All slopes and excavated areas must be monitored for movement.
-11 Occupational Health and Safety Issues (a) The contractor must ensure that an Occupational Health and Safety Plan is in place to guide work activities, and provide a safe environment for workers. (b) The contractor must ensure that all workers operate within a safe environment. (c) All relevant Labour and Occupational Health and Safety regulations must be adhered to ensure worker safety. (d) Workers must be provided with necessary equipment as well as protective gear as per their specific tasks such as hard hats, overalls, gloves, goggles, boots, etc. (e) Sanitary facilities must be provided for all workers on site. (f) The contractor must ensure that there are basic medical facilities on site and that there are staff trained in basic first aid. (g) Appropriate posting of information within the site must be done to inform workers of key rules and regulations to follow.
-12 Accidental destruction of artifacts during earth moving or excavation (a) The contractor must ensure that provisions are put in place so that artifacts or other possible "chance finds" encountered in excavation or construction are noted and registered, responsible Authorities contacted, and works activities delayed or modified to account for such finds.(b) No item believed to be an artifact must be removed or disturbed by any of the workers.
-13 Involuntary Resettlement (a) Preliminary screening will be undertaken during the preparation phase of works at all sub-project sites in order to determine the existence of any potential involuntary resettlement impacts (including temporary/permanent land acquisition, physical or economic displacement); (b) Involuntary Resettlement will be avoided to the extent possible.
+10 Soil Erosion and (a) The contractor must ensure that appropriate erosion control measures 10 Slippage such as silt fences are installed.
+II O (b) Proper site drainage must be implemented, including drainage at the tops of slopes, around slopes, and beneath roadways. (c) Any drain clogged by construction material or sediment must be unclogged as soon as possible to prevent overflow and flooding. (d) The use of retaining structures and planting with deep rooted grasses to retain soil during and after works must be considered. (e) The use of bio-engineering methods must be considered as a measure to reduce erosion and land slippage. (f) Keep angle of slopes within limits of soil type. (g) Balance cut and fill to limit steepness of slopes.
+11 Occupational (h) All slopes and excavated areas must be monitored for movement.
+11 Occupational Health and Safety (a) The contractor must ensure that an Occupational Health and Safety Plan is in place to guide work activities, and provide a safe environment for Issues workers.
+155405 (b) The contractor must ensure that all workers operate within a safe environment. (c) All relevant Labour and Occupational Health and Safety regulations must be adhered to ensure worker safety. (d) Workers must be provided with necessary equipment as well as protective gear as per their specific tasks such as hard hats, overalls, gloves, goggles, boots, etc. (e) Sanitary facilities must be provided for all workers on site. (f) The contractor must ensure that there are basic medical facilities on site and that there are staff trained in basic first aid. (a) Appropriate posting of information within the site must be done to inform (g) Appropriate posting of information within the site must be done to inform workers of key rules and regulations to follow. workers of key fules and regulations to follow.
+12 Accidental (a) The contractor must ensure that provisions are put in place so that destruction of artifacts or other possible "chance finds" encountered in excavation or artifacts during construction are noted and registered, responsible Authorities contacted, earth moving or and works activities delayed or modified to account for such finds. excavation (b) No item believed to be an artifact must be removed or disturbed by any of 10 the workers.
+13 Involuntary (a) Deplining an entry in a will be up dontology during the properties above of Resettlement (a) Preliminary screening will be undertaken during the preparation phase of works at all sub-project sites in order to determine the existence of any potential involuntary resettlement impacts (including temporary/permanent land acquisition, physical or economic displacement); (b) Involuntary Resettlement will be avoided to the extent possible.
 Where it is not feasible to avoid involuntary resettlement impacts, the procedures to follow in order to screen for/assess, minimize, mitigate, and compensate for any negative impacts will be established in a single, regional Resettlement Policy Framework (RPF) that will be developed for the project and disclosed prior to project appraisal.
-The RPF will provide guidelines for the development of social safeguards instruments as needed (e.g. Resettlement Action Plans, Temporary Resettlement Plans,
+The RPF will provide guidelines for the development of social safeguards instruments as needed (e.g. Resettlement Action Plans, Temporary Resettlement Plans, L 1